maxadamo/galera_proxysql/README.md

 ## Description

-The version 2.0.0 of this module is a great step forward (the unit test is fully working).
-It sets up and bootstrap Galera cluster and ProxySQL with SSL support.
+The version 2.x.x of this module is a great leap forward.
+There is fully working unit test, and the modules sets up and bootstrap Galera cluster and ProxySQL with SSL support.

 The status of the cluster is checked at run time through the fact `galera_status` and puppet will attempt to re-join the node in case of disconnection.